-Ethiopia’s Omo Valley | Africa’s Last Frontier, National Geographic Magazine: Mursi woman licks beer off lip plate
+Ethiopia’s Omo Valley | Africa’s Last Frontier, National Geographic Magazine: Drinking With a Lip Plate

-A Mursi woman licks the last drop of beer off of her lip plate in a bar in Kibbish, the last village at the end of the last road in the upper Omo Valley.
-Outside, police are walking up and down the town’s main dirt road with megaphones, telling men to check their AK-47′s at the police station.
-Obviously the man facing away in the background of this photo is ignoring their message.
+A Mursi woman licks the last drop of beer off of her lip plate in a bar in Kibbish which is the last village at the end of the last road in the upper Omo Valley.
 Years of stretching a chin incision that was made during teenage years allows this woman to wear a lip plate.
 The origin of this tradition is debated, but current belief is that it is purely for adornment.
-Women don’t wear their lip plates while in their home village.
-So when in remote areas of Ethiopia, only accessible by boat on the Omo River, women wander their villages feeling safe with their lip plates off.
-Without the plate, a ring of flesh hangs across their chins.

 Buy This Image